h4ckitt/Hashtool/README.md

 ## Things To Note

-- Data Was Sanitized (e.g. Extra Spaces And Leading Trimmed) Before The SHASUM Was Computed.
+- Data Is Sanitized (e.g. Extra Spaces And Leading Commas Are Trimmed) Before The SHASUM Is Computed.

 The Following Assumptions Were Made As There Wasn't Any Clarity On It: